• Read Time 8 min

 Word to the Wise

-This week’s wisdom comes a recent post about four brands that are revolutionizing their customers’ experiences.
-While the four highlighted brands are not all subscription businesses, we still wanted to highlight this post as this week’s wisdom because the spirit of the changes theses brands have made – the spirit of being doggedly customer-centric – is something every business, especially every SaaS businesses, should take to heart.
+This week’s wisdom comes from a recent post about four brands that are revolutionizing their customers’ experiences.
+While the four highlighted brands are not all subscription businesses, we still wanted to highlight this post as this week’s wisdom because the spirit of the changes these brands have made – the spirit of being doggedly customer-centric – is something every business, especially every SaaS businesses, should take to heart.
 We recommend checking out the full read but here are a few points and ideas that caught our attention:

-“Nordstorm is creating a seamless experiences across all their channels.
+“Nordstorm is creating a seamless experience across all their channels.
 For example, if you’re doing a mobile search for boots, Nordstrom lets you know the nearest store where the boots are in stock, in your size.
 And of course, they also make it easy to purchase with a few clicks online or in their mobile app.
 And like most retailers, Nordstrom reminds shoppers about what they’re interested in via display and social retargeting, but they always stop these ads after you’ve purchased the items online.
 And now they are working on this connection for in-store or phone purchases.”

 How can you create seamless experiences for your customers across all the teams and mediums in which they can interact with your business (CS, Support, Billing, as well as online, in person, etc.)?
 How can you ensure that all your company’s teams have deep insight into each customer to ensure superior experiences?